walwalwalides/Meeting4/Meeting4_Desktop/README.md

 ![](View/Img/MainView.png)

-`MMP` is a complete Software Solution for Management Music Packages Format WAV.
+`Meeting4` is a complete Software Solution for Management appointments.

 **Authors:**  *WalWalWalides*